Manav12052005/comp2310-2024-assignment-1/report.md

 memory blocks effectively, keeping peak memory usage low at just 0.2162% of the total heap size, which is 67,108,864 bytes.
 There are no known bugs in the current version, and the allocator consistently handles both regular and edge-case allocation requests without any issues.

+In the my_malloc function, after allocating memory and updating current_memory_usage, the allocator checks whether the new current_memory_usage exceeds the existing peak_memory_usage.
+If it does, peak_memory_usage is updated accordingly.
+Conversely, in the my_free function, when memory is freed, current_memory_usage is decremented, but peak_memory_usage remains unchanged as it represents the historical maximum usage.

+This straightforward approach allows the allocator to efficiently track peak memory utilization with minimal overhead, enabling effective performance analysis and optimization.

 ## Benchmarking

 The custom memory allocator went through a thorough evaluation with a bunch of benchmark scripts.
 It was tested 10 times, with each run averaging about 0.076 seconds,